codership/documentation/galeracluster/source/documentation/crash-recovery.rst

 .. rst-class:: section-heading
 .. rubric:: All Three Nodes Are Gracefully Stopped

-The cluster is completely stopped and the problem is to initialize it again.
+The cluster is completely stopped and the problem is how to initialize it again.
 It is important that a node writes its last executed position to the ``grastate.dat`` file.

 By comparing the seqno number in this file, you can see which is the most advanced node (most likely the last stopped).
 The cluster must be bootstrapped using this node, otherwise nodes that had a more advanced position will have to perform the full SST to join the cluster initialized from the less advanced one.
 As a result, some transactions will be lost).
 To bootstrap the first node, invoke the startup script like this: